Ipswich Town F.C. in European football: 21st century

 Despite relegation from the Premiership, Ipswich qualified for the 2002–03 UEFA Cup through the Fair Play League, along with Czech team SK Sigma Olomouc.
 Ipswich played Luxembourg team FC Avenir Beggen in the qualifying round, the first leg saw 17-year-old Matt Richards play, becoming the youngest player to make his European debut in the club's history.
 A last-minute goal from Stewart sealed a 1-0 victory in Luxembourg.
 In the return leg, Ipswich dominated from the start.
 A hat-trick from Couñago, a brace from Tommy Miller and goals from Wayne Brown, John McGreal and Darren Ambrose, saw Ipswich end the match 8-1 winners and qualify for the next round 9-1 on aggregate.
 Ipswich were drawn against Yugoslavian club FK Sartid in the first round proper, where the first leg ended in a 1-1 draw at Portman Road with Armstrong equalising for the English side.
 The second leg was decided by a single goal: Marcus Bent scored from the penalty spot early in the first half to take Ipswich through to the second round 2-1 on aggregate.
 A few days later, following a 3-0 league defeat to Grimsby Town, Burley was sacked, and eventually replaced by Joe Royle whose first game in charge was the first leg of the second round of the UEFA Cup against Czech team Slovan Liberec at Portman Road.
 A second-half goal from Darren Bent was the only goal of the match, preserving Ipswich's unbeaten home record in European competition.
 The second leg at the Městský stadion in Ostrava was settled in the 87th minute when Liberec's Ghanaian striker Baffour Gyan scored with a header to take the tie to a penalty shootout.
 Finidi George and Jermaine Wright both saw their penalties saved by Czech goalkeeper Antonín Kinský as Ipswich lost 4-2 and went out of the competition.

 UEFA competition record by season

-As of 2024, Ipswich Town are one of only five English clubs to have won the UEFA Cup, now known as the UEFA Europa League, an achievement they accomplished in 1981.
+As of 2026, Ipswich Town are one of six English clubs to have won the UEFA Cup, now known as the UEFA Europa League, an achievement they accomplished in 1981.
 John Wark scored 14 goals in that run, equalling the long-standing scoring record in a European competition, set by José Altafini of A.C.
 Milan in the 1962–63 European Cup; the tally was exceeded by Jürgen Klinsmann who scored 15 in the 1995–96 UEFA Cup.